TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

    Description
          Data Structure(s) defined in an array.

-         Each key is a value that can be pointed to by “ds\_pointerField”.
+         Each key is a value that can be pointed to by "ds\_pointerField".
-         Default key is “default” which is what you should use if you do not have a “ds\_pointerField” value of course.
+         Default key is "default" which is what you should use if you do not have a "ds\_pointerField" value of course.

-         If you specified more than one ds\_pointerField, the keys in this “ds” array should contain comma-separated value pairs where the asterisk \* matches all values (see the example below).
+         If you specified more than one ds\_pointerField, the keys in this "ds" array should contain comma-separated value pairs where the asterisk \* matches all values (see the example below).
 If you don't need to switch for the second ds\_pointerField, it's also possible to use only